AY2425S1-CS2103T-T13-2/tp/docs/UserGuide.md

 **Format:** `addShortCut al/ALIAS tn/TAG_NAME`

-- Aliases and Tag Names must be unique.
-You cannot create two shortcuts with the same alias or tag name for different tags.
+* Each alias and tag name must be unique; no two shortcuts can share the same alias or tag name.
-- Aliases and Tag Names are not case-sensitive when adding shortcuts.
+* Aliases and tag names are case-insensitive when added, but:
+    * Aliases will be saved in lowercase.
+    * Tag names will display with only the first letter capitalized.
+* Aliases must be alphanumeric (spaces allowed) and no longer than 10 characters.
+* Tag names must be alphanumeric (spaces allowed) and no longer than 30 characters.
-- Attempting to add an alias or tag name that already exists will display an error.
+* If you attempt to add a duplicate alias or tag name, an error will appear.

 **Examples:**
-- `addShortCut al/v tn/Vegan` — Adds a shortcut with the alias "v" for the tag name "Vegan".
+- `addShortCut al/V tn/VeGAN` — Adds a shortcut with the alias "v" for the tag name "Vegan".
 - Following the previous example:
     - `addShortCut al/vn tn/VeGan` — Shows an error, as "Vegan" is already used.
     - `addShortCut al/v tn/Vegetarian` — Shows an error, as "v" is already an alias.